 curve pools

-Yes, Curve liquidity pools are not dissimilar to Uniswap’s model.
-In fact, the protocol has often been called a stablecoin competitor of Uniswap, the most famous DeFi on the market at the moment of writing.
+Curve liquidity pools are not dissimilar to Uniswap’s model.
+In fact, the protocol has often been called a stablecoin competitor of Uniswap, the most popular DEX on the market.

 A liquidity pool is a space that is under the control of a smart contract.
-Through it, large amounts of crypto-asset are accumulated and injected by liquidity providers (LP).
-This liquidity is used to facilitate loans and exchanges using the assets.
+Through this, large amounts of crypto-assets are accumulated and injected by liquidity providers (LP).
+This liquidity is used to facilitate swaps using the assets.

-Each one of these loans or exchanges is subject to a small fee or interest.
+Each one of these swaps is subject to a small fee.
 This adds up and ultimately feeds the profits of liquidity providers.
 Curve builds upon this model.
 It, however, adds its unique concept about these liquidity pools.
-Most importantly, instead of using volatile assets, it prefers stablecoins.
+Most importantly, it has a large focus on stablecoins.

 Curve DAO explained